dosimont/rri/README.md

 ## Compile

-*You can edit `options.pri` to enable or disable the compilation of the command line program and/or the GUI*
+*You can edit `options.pri` to enable or disable the compilation of subsidiary functionalities*

     $ qmake-qt4
     $ make